jacob-meacham/jacob-meacham.github.io/_posts/2023-07-08-pointy-and-flat-cultures.md

 Don’t have pointless spikes – all these do is needlessly constrain the set of people who will be successful on your team without actually providing you any value.
 A really common spike I see in Silicon Valley is in interviewing – the spike ends up being “we hire for interview prestige” and is manifested by only hiring from Stanford, or asking challenging hackerrank interview questions.
 There are companies for which this is actually a useful spike – if you actually need those skills or connections, it will constrain your pool of candidates but those that pass will have a clear resonance great story they can tell about themselves and their team.
 For most teams though, this point just needlessly bounces people who could be great employees off

 Be flat everywhere else.
-This is similar to Charity Major’s https://charity.wtf/2023/05/01/choose-boring-technology-culture/ but I believe you should spend your innovation tokens on points, not on being differently flat
+This is similar to Charity Major’s idea of [choosing boring culture](https://charity.wtf/2023/05/01/choose-boring-technology-culture/) but I believe you should spend your innovation tokens on the areas where you should be point, not on being differently flat.

+## TODO

+* Introduction
+    - Palantir anecdote about sleeping in the office for 30 days
+        + There are lots of people who are not going to like this, but it paints a very vivid picture of what it was like to work at Palantir
+    - Contrast that with the culture we see in “Office Space”